 Jaxson, who runs CockyBoys with his husband and the studio’s cinematographer R.J.
 Sebastian, appears to provide a supportive and stable surrogate family for his performers.
 The film goes on to detail how Levi’s repaired relationship with his mother has changed the way the studio deals with their performers, insisting that they’re open about their work to a family member.
 It’s also led to a reunion between Jaxson and his own mother.

 Having first come out as gay, then as a porn star, we see Levi come out for a third time to his mother, revealing his fierce drag queen persona, Sassy Frass Meaner.
 This leads to an interesting examination of representation of hyper-masculinity within gay porn, what’s seen as acceptable and desirable by its consumers, with the femininity associated with drag strongly contrasting with what’s generally expected of a gay porn star.
 Although there’s a long history of drag and gay porn coexisting, in today’s world of mainstraeam drag and RuPaul’s Drag Race winning Emmys, is the world ready for a gay porn performer to don sequins, heels and a wig?
 We also meet fellow CockyBoy Liam Riley who like Levi is both a drag performer (as Bambi Wadley) and porn star.

 Produced by CockyBoys itself the film was never going to be an exposé of the darker side of the porn industry.
-It does however definitely bring into sharp focus how life changing the decision to making a career out of porn can be, such as potentially alienating a family member.
-Instead what the film does offer is a frequently entertaining, surprisingly thought-provoking intimate portrait of one of today’s most popular, charismatic porn performers and a celebration of the freedom to choose our own path in life, hopefully taking our loved ones with us for the ride.
+It does however definitely bring into sharp focus how life changing the decision to make a career out of porn can be, such as potentially alienating a family member.
+Instead, what the film does offer is a frequently entertaining, surprisingly thought-provoking intimate portrait of one of today’s most popular, charismatic porn performers and a celebration of the freedom to choose our own path in life, hopefully taking our loved ones with us for the ride.

 By James Kleinmann